cotes2020/jekyll-theme-chirpy/_posts/2023-07-04-reconstructing-relativistic-kinetic-energy.md

 [^2]: Here, the convention is that lowercase letters for 4-vectors denote non-relativistic vectors, whereas uppercase ones denote 4-vectors.
 Conversion from one to the another, is, therefore, done appropriately via the Lorentz factor.

 Einstein, by conceptually investigating the original form of the energy-momentum relation, interpreted the left hand side of the equation as the relativistic kinetic energy of a particle, by virtue of its motion in spacetime.
-Related to his interpretation is a power series approach to which we shall come soon.
+Related to his interpretation is a power series approach to which we shall come across soon.
 Before treading there, let us see what the energy-momentum relation tells us in the 'mass current form':

 $$E^2 = \left( mc^2 \right)^2 + \left( j c \right)^2$$